jbiason/blog/content/thoughts/why-rust-and-not-go.md

 passing an u32 (unsigned int of 32 bits) as a parameter that requires an u64, even if the later is larger than the former.
 There is no implicit conversion in Rust and a Rust dev must explicit convert from one type to the other.
+That's very strict in my opinion, even if you believe this is just an annoyance.

+You can't have strictness with flexibility.
+The are opposite points: Either the language is flexible (allowing you to use an u32 in a u64 parameter and doing the conversion to you) or it's very strict (like Rust does).

-Also, since you're talking about "strictness", let me ask you this: Have the Go code devs fixes this?
+Also, since you're talking about "strictness", let me ask you this: Have the Go core devs fixed this?

 ```
 result, err := some_function()
 return result
 ```

 What is there to fix?
-THE FREAKING ERROR TREATMENT, THAT IS!
+No, it's not the "it should complain that err is never used" (I could replace `err` with `_` and the error would still be there).
+It is **the freaking error treatment**!
 You can't call a language strict if, in 2019, it let this kind of stuff slip by.
 We learnt, in those last years, that the "not-happy" path happens more often than the happy path.
-And ignoring such errors is the major cause of headaches we get, and that's why we have those stupid "restart job at midnight" cronjobs.
-We can't live with that anymore and unless we are willing to deal with those thorns, we'll be stuck in time.
+And ignoring such errors is the major cause of headaches we get, and that's why we have those stupid "restart job at midnight" cronjobs or watchdogs that keep checking if the process is running and start it again if it crashes.

 I can also bring the borrow checker back into this: You see, we don't talk about processor speed anymore these days, we talk about cores.
 The future (and